Written by Katie Duke, MSN ACNP-BC

 This kind of physician goes out of his or her way to see what the nurse thinks.
 Asking questions: “What do you think is the right treatment for this patient?
 Should we give him morphine or Tylenol?
 What’s your gut feeling on this guy?”
 Often the nurses on the unit have been doing the work for years and the physicians are new interns, or residents rotating from another unit or floor who haven’t gotten the lay of the land.

 For some reason, this physician doesn’t like anyone who’s not a doctor—not nurses, not administrators, and not physicians’ assistants.
 You’re always going to be walking on eggshells when you work together.
-And if you have an issue, there isn’t always an open door to walk in and talk about it.
+And if you have an issue, there isn’t always a door open to step in and talk about it.

 I have worked with a few physicians like this—and whenever I had to work with them I found myself not looking forward to the shift.
 I knew it would be an issue to speak to them about cases, ask for pain medications, or express my nursing assessments.
 It was uncomfortable.
 But let’s be honest—every profession has people like this.
 Not just doctors.

 What can you do?
 Honestly, not much except your job.
 Stop trying to be best friends, and don’t try and change what can’t be changed.
-It doesn’t matter if you’re the best nurse or hardest worker on the unit—this type of personality will neither change, nor their demeanor soften.
+It doesn’t matter if you’re the best nurse or hardest worker on the unit—this type of personality will neither change, nor soften in demeanor.
 However, once you realize it’s not personal, it may be easier to get through the shift.

-There are some physicians that can often come across as—well, I won’t sugarcoat it—a know-it-all.
+Some physicians can often come across as—well, I won’t sugarcoat it—a know-it-all.
 And chances are they probably do know a lot, with all the cumulative years of research and experience.
 The point, however, is that it’s often difficult to work with them, especially when it comes to sharing ideas or voicing opinions.
 They may even clash with other doctors.

 Book-smart is different than being street-smart, or “experience-smart”.
 You can be the most educated and knowledgeable provider but have the worst bedside manner, or may not always decide on the best plan of care for patients.
 They can be hesitant to try new things, and they sometimes rely on what’s in the books and what the numbers are rather than thinking about what that particular patient needs.